NVU Professor Tarleton Researches Role of Nutrition on Falls Risk in Older Adults

 Important Information Regarding Your Spring Return

 January 12, 2021 Dear NVU Students, Happy New Year!
 Your spring semester return home to NVU is approaching.
-As announced in October, and as required by the state of Vermont, […]
+As announced in October, and as required by the state of Vermont, we have adjusted the academic calendar to start on February 1.
+Classes will be taught through face-to-face, hybrid, and remote means.
+All of the same arrival and check-in […]

 Continue Reading